 - additional staffing hours required for cataloguing, research and digitization of existing holdings.

-Potential donors to the Library are encouraged to give through the VHEC Library Wish List
+Potential library donors are encouraged to give through the library Wish List

 , which highlights pre-selected items designed to support exhibition development, educational programming and to fill gaps in the collection.